Ju-On/Offensive-Security/Commandlets.md

 NTLM# hash: hashcat -m 5600 file.txt /usr/share/wordlists/rockyou.txt --force

     ntlm# will dictate the specific module -m required to be set for the cracking.
     in virtual machine intances --force may be required.

+hash-identifier

 ## Brute forcing
 Hydra